 The Office of Housing and Residential Life (OHRL) is responsible for scheduling and documenting such drills within residence halls and apartments.
-Emergency evacuation drill notification should be made by OHRL to the ORM and the WSUPD.
-Records of all fire drills should be forwarded to the ORM fire safety inspector.
+Emergency evacuation drill notification should be made by OHRL to ERM and the WSUPD.
+Records of all fire drills should be forwarded to the University Fire Marshal.

-The following evacuation drills were conducted in the residence halls in the 2016 calendar year:
+The following evacuation drills were conducted in the residence halls in the 2017 calendar year: